Technology & Innovation

 This eliminates inefficiencies and security risks, as you no longer need to share multiple versions of sensitive information via email.
 You don’t have to update multiple spreadsheets—you simply make changes once.

-Accounting software is also designed to speed up the budgeting process, so changes take seconds rather than minutes, giving you more time to focus on your business.
+Accounting software is also designed to speed up the budgeting and spend management process, so changes take seconds rather than minutes, giving you more time to focus on your business.

 As it’s programmed to reduce errors and duplication, software also allows you to combine and query the information more quickly.